Boolean functions on high-dimensional expanders: Decomposition of the space Ck and a convenient basis

 \begin{lemma} If $X$ is a proper $k$-dimensional simplicial complex then the space of functions on $X(k)$ of degree at most $d+1$ has the functions $\{ y_s : s \in X(d) \}$ as a basis. \end{lemma} \begin{proof} The space of functions on $X(k)$ of degree at most $d+1$ is spanned, by definition, by the functions $y_t$ for $t\in X(-1)\cup X(0)\cup\cdots\cup X(d)$.
 This space has dimension $\sum_{i=-1}^d \dim H^i$.
 Since $X$ is proper, $\dim H^i = \dim C^i - \dim C^{i-1}$ for $i > 0$, and so $\sum_{i=1}^d \dim H^i = \dim C^d = |X(d)|$.

 Given the above, in order to complete the proof, it suffices to show that for every $i \leq d$ and $t \in X(i)$, the function $y_t$ can be written as a linear combination of $y_s$ for $s \in X(d)$.
-This will show that $\{ y_s : s \in X(d) \}$ spans the space of functions of degree at most~$d+1$.
+This shows that $\{ y_s : s \in X(d) \}$ spans the space of functions of degree at most~$d+1$.
 Since this set contains $|X(d)|$ functions, it forms a basis.

 Recall that $y_t(r) = 1_{r \supseteq t}$, where $r \in X(k)$.
 If $r$ contains $t$ then it contains exactly $\binom{k+1-|t|}{d+1-|t|}$ many $d$-faces containing $r$, and so

 This completes the proof. \end{proof}